jboynyc/textnets/docs/tutorial.rst

 From the Command Line
 ---------------------

-In addition to providing a Python library, **textnets** can also be used as a command-line tool.
+In addition to providing a Python package, **textnets** can also be used as a command-line tool.

 .. code:: bash